INVESTORS INFORMATION STOCK INFO

 Rashna KhanIndependent Director

-Ms. Rashna Khan, aged 53 years, a Law graduate from Government Law College Mumbai (University of Bombay) and qualified as a Solicitor with the Bombay Incorporated Law Society and Law Society London.
+Rashna Khan, aged 55 years, is an Independent Director of the Company.
+She is a Law graduate from Government Law College Mumbai (University of Bombay) and qualified as a Solicitor with the Bombay Incorporated Law Society and Law Society London.

-She specializes in the field of civil litigation including attending matters in the High Court, Supreme Court, Company Law Board, Income Tax Tribunal, Arbitration, Customs, Excise and Service Tax Appellate Tribunal, Opinion and documentation work.
+She specializes in the field of civil litigation including attending matters in the High Court, Supreme Court, Company Law Board, Income Tax Tribunal, Arbitration, Customs, Excise and Service Tax Appellate Tribunal, National Company Law Tribunal, Opinion and documentation work.

-She is also on the board of Reliance Power Limited, Vidarbha Industries Power Limited, Sasan Power Limited and The Supreme Industries Limited.
+She is also on the board of Reliance Power Limited, Reliance Commercial Finance Limited, Vidarbha Industries Power Limited, Sasan Power Limited, Rosa Power Supply Company Limited and The Supreme Industries Limited.

 Ashok RamaswamyIndependent Director

-Ashok Ramaswamy, aged 69 years, is a former Civil Servant with over 40 years experience in the areas of Financial Control and Management, General Administration, Vigilance Inquiry and administration, procurement, regulation and information technology.
+Ashok Ramaswamy, aged 70 years, is an Independent Director of the Company.
+He is a former Civil Servant with over 40 years experience in the areas of Financial Control and Management, General Administration, Vigilance Inquiry and administration, procurement, regulation and information technology.

 His sector experience is in railways, telecom, anti-corruption and telecom regulation.
 He retired as a Secretary level official from Govt. of India and subsequently was appointed as Member, TRAI – a statutory appointment.